sustc-xylab/FUNpore/README.md

 ##### Tools supported out-of-the-box are

-	lastal, one copy of last-938 included in FUNpore package blast+, one copy of BLAST 2.2.31+ included in FUNpore package taxator-tk, one copy of taxator-tk included in FUNpore package KRAKEN, one copy of KRAKEN 0.10.6-unreleased included in FUNpore package
+	lastal, one copy of last-938 included in FUNpore package taxator-tk, one copy of taxator-tk included in FUNpore package KRAKEN, one copy of KRAKEN 0.10.6-unreleased included in FUNpore package

 ### Database to prepare before FUNpore run

 Downloading comprehensive database usually takes quite long time. please stay patient :)